aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 To enable it, navigate to: `chrome://flags/#crostini-multi-container`, switch the drop-down to "Enabled" and then restart.

-Now, navigate to: Settings → Linux → Manage extra containers → Create.
-Fill in the "Container name" and click on Create (importantly, do this _after_ you have created the container from `crosh`).
-If the container was previously running, stop it with `lxc stop`.
+Now, go to: Settings → Linux → Manage extra containers → Create.
+Fill in the "Container name" with `lxc-nixos` and click on Create (importantly, do this _after_ you have created the container from `crosh`).
+If the container was previously running, stop it first with `lxc stop`.
 You can now start it from Terminal.

 {:.text-align-center}
 ![A screenshot showing the `lxc-nixos` container available in the Terminal application.]({% link images/chromeos-terminal-lxc-nixos.webp %}){:.centered}